Active Learning and CSI Acquisition for mmWave Initial Alignment: Introduction

 \item We analyze the proposed $hiePM$ strategy and give an upper bound on the expected acquisition time of a variable-length $hiePM$ search strategy required to reach a fixed (predetermined) target resolution and error probability in the AoA estimate.
-Even when the measurements are hard detected (1-bit quantized measurements) the achievable AoA acquisition rate and the error exponent of $hiePM$ are shown (Corollary~\ref{cor}) to be significantly better than those for the search methods of \cite{Alkhateeb2014} and the random hashing of \cite{Abari2016} in all raw SNR regimes.
+Even when the measurements are hard detected (1-bit quantized measurements), the achievable AoA acquisition rate and the error exponent of $hiePM$ are shown (Corollary~\ref{cor}) to be significantly better than those for the search methods of \cite{Alkhateeb2014} and the random hashing of \cite{Abari2016} in all raw SNR regimes.

-\item We show, via extensive simulations that $hiePM$ is suitable for both fixed-length and variable-length initial access and significantly outperforms the state-of-art search strategies of \cite{Alkhateeb2014} and \cite{Abari2016}.
-The numerical simulation shows that $hiePM$ is capable of reaching a good resolution and error probability even in a low ($<5$dB) SNR regime with reasonable expected search time overhead, demonstrating the possibility of stand-alone mmWave communication for the first time
+\item We show, via extensive simulations, that $hiePM$ is suitable for both fixed-length and variable-length initial access and significantly outperforms the state-of-art search strategies of \cite{Alkhateeb2014} and \cite{Abari2016}.
+The numerical simulations show that $hiePM$ is capable of reaching a good resolution and error probability even in a low ($<5$dB) raw SNR regime with reasonable expected search time overhead, demonstrating the possibility of stand-alone mmWave communication for the first time

 \end{itemize}